Inria-Empenn/shanoir_downloader/Readme.md

 `python shanoir_downloader.py -u amasson -d shanoir.irisa.fr -of /data/amasson/test/shanoir_test4 --search_text "FLAIR" -p 1 -s 2 `

 where `--search_text` is the string you would use on [the SolR search page](https://shanoir.irisa.fr/shanoir-ng/solr-search) (for example `(subjectName:(CT* OR demo*) AND studyName:etude test) OR datasetName:*flair*`).
 More information on the info box of the SolR search page.

+### Search usage

+The `--search_text` and `--expert_mode` arguments work as on the [Shanoir search page](https://shanoir.irisa.fr/shanoir-ng/solr-search).

+Without expert mode, shanoir will return all datasets containing one of the search term in one of their field.

+With expert mode, shanoir will perform a Solr search enabling to retrieve specific datasets.

+For example, the query `(subjectName:(CT* OR demo*) AND studyName:etude test) OR datasetName:*flair*` will return all datasets in the study "etude test" with a subject name that either starts with "CT" or starts with "demo", and any dataset which contain "flair" in its name.

+Case is insentitive for values.

+You can exclude terms with `- .`, for exemple `(*:* -datasetName:*localizer* AND -datasetName:*scout*)` will return all existing datasets except those which have "localizer" or "scout" in their name.

+The present field names are : `studyName, datasetName, subjectName, datasetName, datasetStartDate, datasetEndDate, examinationComment, datasetType, datasetNature, sliceThickness, pixelBandwidth, magneticFieldStrength, tags`

+For further information, see the [Solr official documentation](https://solr.apache.org/guide/6_6/the-standard-query-parser.html).

 ## Password management